UNIFORM & EQUIPMENT

 Yes, on joining the school in September.
 After the specified three year replacement period, there will inevitably be occasions when the iPad made available will not necessarily be new but all devices will be less than three years old and will only remain in the pool if they are fit for purpose as an educational support tool for your child.

 What will it cost?

-The exact termly cost of utilising an iPad from the RHS pool will depend upon costs at the point of purchase but is currently estimated to be inn the region of £50 which includes a protective case, security software and an iPad protection scheme covering accidental damage, fire and theft (but not loss).
+£50 per term which includes a protective case, security software and an iPad protection scheme covering accidental damage, fire and theft (but not loss).